paezha/Reproductive-Rate-and-Density-US-Reanalyzed/README.md

 Environment~~](https://github.com/paezha/Reproductive-Rate-and-Density-US-Reanalyzed/tree/main/R0-Density-Reanalysis/Your%20Submission%20STOTEN-D-21-12077.pdf)
 [~~Landscape and Urban
 Planning~~](https://github.com/paezha/Reproductive-Rate-and-Density-US-Reanalyzed/tree/main/R0-Density-Reanalysis/Decision%20on%20submission%20to%20Landscape%20and%20Urban%20Planning.pdf)
+Geographical Analysis

 ## Abstract

 The emergence of the novel SARS-CoV-2 coronavirus and the global COVID-19 pandemic has led to explosive growth in scientific research.
-Of interest has been the associations between population density and the spread of the pandemic.
-In this paper, population density and the basic reproductive number of SARS-CoV-2 are examined in an example of reproducible research.
-Given the high stakes of the situation, it is essential that scientific activities, on which good policy depends, are as transparent and reproducible as possible.
-Reproducibility is key for the efficient operation of the self-correction mechanisms of science.
+Alas, much of the research in the literature lacks conditions to be reproducible, and recent publications on the association between population density and the basic reproductive number of SARS-CoV-2 are no exception.
+Relatively few papers share code and data sufficiently, which hinders not only verification but additional experimentation.
+In this paper, an example of reproducible research shows the potential of spatial analysis for epidemiology research during COVID-19.
+Transparency and openness means that independent researchers can, with relatively modest efforts, verify findings and use different approaches as appropriate.
+Given the high stakes of the situation, it is essential that scientific findings, on which good policy depends, are as robust as possible; as the empirical example shows, reproducibility is one of the keys to ensure this.
-Transparency and openness means that the same problem can, with relatively modest efforts, be examined by independent researchers who can verify findings, and bring to bear different perspectives, approaches, and methods—sometimes with consequential changes in the conclusions, as the empirical example of the spread of COVID-19 in the US shows.

 ## Keywords